Presidential Advisory Commission on Election Integrity: Voter registration irregularities

 Voter registration is the process of collecting applications to vote, adjudicating those applications, and maintaining the rolls of qualified voters.
 The process of voter registration is generally left to the states.
 In an effort to increase voter turnout, a state may adopt less restrictive policies, including motor voter registration and same day registration.
-In an effort to decrease in-person voter fraud, a state may adopt more strict policies for registration, including proof of citizenship at the time of registration.
+In an effort to decrease in-person voter fraud, a state may adopt stricter policies for registration, including proof of citizenship at the time of registration.
 Federal elections do not require proof of citizenship, only a statement on the signed application.

-Voter rolls have high rates of inaccuracy.
-Voters move, die, and are incarcerated.
-Voter rolls may include erroneous superfluous entries as a result of fraudulent registration or failure to purge the roll when a voter dies, moves, or is sent to prison.
+Voter rolls may include erroneous superfluous entries as a result of fraudulent registration, or of failure to purge the roll when a voter dies, moves, or is sent to prison.
 A qualified voter may be legally registered in only one precinct.
 This is a matter of state law.
 In 2012, the Pew Trust estimated that 24 million voter records were inaccurate or invalid, including approximately 1.8 million records of deceased people who remained on voter rolls.
 In October 2016, Trump conflated these irregularities with voter fraud and wrongly cited the Pew report as evidence that 1.8 million people were fraudulently voting against him.
 Voting twice is a third degree felony in most states.
 Superfluous entries on a voter roll do not affect elections.

 Erroneous deletions from a voter roll can potentially affect an election outcome by preventing qualified voters from casting ballots.
 In November 2016, the New York City Board of Elections was ordered by a federal judge to make affidavit ballots available to people who believed their registrations were improperly purged.
 A computer analysis by The Palm Beach Post found that at least 1,100 eligible voters were wrongly purged from the Florida Central Voter File before the 2000 US presidential election, causing some eligible voters to be turned away at polling stations.
 Some commentators and courts have concluded that improperly conducted purges affect political parties differently and disenfranchise racial minorities.
 For instance, the 2000 Florida purge led to thousands of voters being wrongly disenfranchised, a disproportionate number of them black.